jandix/rzeit2/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* excluded readme from build process
+* moved ggplot2 from imports to suggested

+## Resubmission
+This is a resubmission.
+In this version I have:

 * defined new helper functions
 * declared a new function to scrape images from articles (get_article_images)
 * declared a new function to scrape comments from articles (get_article_comments)